TacoSteemers/usbud/README.md

 - Supports black- and whitelisting
 - Can provide notifications

-The daemon supports per-partition blacklisting and whitelisting.
+The daemon (service) supports per-partition blacklisting and whitelisting.
 Either list consists of a file that contains one (custom) device id on each line.
 One can use the included 'uslist' executable to find the device ids.

-## Instructions on building the daemon
+## Instructions on building the service
 This project should build succesfully with any C compiler.
 It uses make.
 The Makefile is located in ./tools/.
 The output can be found in ./bin